Bixal/uswds-screener-prototyping-tool/README.md

 1. If you don't have one, [create a GitHub account](https://github.com/signup).
 1. On the `Code` tab of the repository homepage, press the `Use this template` button.
-1. Finish creating your copy of the repo.
+1. Finish creating your copy of the repository.

 ### Go live using GitHub Pages